 Hayato was trash.
-He was a low key creep, who, when confronted about being a creep, creep-dodged and left poor Ripokin out to dry.
+He was a low key creep, who, when confronted about being a creep, creep-dodged and left poor Rikopin out to dry.
 I’ll never come to your hypothetical restaurant, Hayato.
 One-star review for your life.

 Worst Moment: The Ripokin scandal